jen6one9/that-pwa-budget-tracker/README.md

 https://jen6one9.github.io/that-pwa-budget-tracker/

+## Instructions

+* Follow these instructions to install a PWA for your specific smartphone OS:

+* iOs:

+  * 1. Navigate to [https://fathomless-shelf-95750.herokuapp.com/] with Safari.

+  * 2. Tap the Share button in Safari.

+  * 3. Tap the icon labeled Add to Home Screen.

+  * 4. Tap Add in the upper-right corner.

+* Android:

+  * 1. Navigate to [https://fathomless-shelf-95750.herokuapp.com/] with Chrome.

+  * 2. Tap the menu button in the upper right corner of Chrome.

+  * 3. Tap the icon labeled Add to Home Screen.

+  * 4. Tap Add below the prompt.

 ## Acknowledgements
 The successful release of this application would not be possible with the candid feedback and support of my tutor, class TA's and cohort peers.